imujtaba8488/im_animations/README.md

 ### Usage Notes

-Simply import `package:im_stepper/stepper.dart` and choose any animation.
+Simply import `package:im_animations/im_animations.dart` and use any animation.

 ## Feedback